Eigenvalues of Cayley graphs: Distance-regular Cayley graphs

 \subsection{Distance-regular Cayley graphs}

-A well-known strongly regular graph with parameters $\left(q, \frac{q-1}{2}, \frac{q-5}{4}, \frac{q-1}{4}\right)$ is the \emph{Paley graph} $P(q)$, which is defined as the Cayley graph on the additive group of $\mathbb{F}_q$ with connection set the set of nonzero squares of $\mathbb{F}_q$, where $q$ is a prime power with $q \equiv 1 \pmod{4}$.
-The following result, obtained independently by Bridges and Mena \cite{BridgesM79}, Hughes et al. \cite{HughesLW79}, Ma \cite{Ma84}, and partially by Maru\v{s}i\v{c} \cite{Marusic89}, gives a complete classification of strongly regular circulant graphs.
+A well known strongly regular graph with parameters $\left(q, \frac{q-1}{2}, \frac{q-5}{4}, \frac{q-1}{4}\right)$ is the Paley graph $P(q)$, which is the Cayley graph on the additive group of $\mathbb{F}_q$ with connection set the set of nonzero squares of $\mathbb{F}_q$, where $q$ is a prime power with $q \equiv 1 \pmod{4}$.
+The following result, obtained independently by Bridges and Mena \cite{BridgesM79}, Hughes, van Lint and Wilson \cite{HughesLW79}, Ma \cite{Ma84}, and partially by Maru\v{s}i\v{c} \cite{Marusic89}, gives a complete classification of strongly regular circulant graphs.

 \begin{thm} \emph{(\cite{BridgesM79, HughesLW79, Ma84, Marusic89})} If $G$ is a nontrivial strongly regular circulant graph, then $G$ is isomorphic to a Paley graph $P(p)$ for some prime $p \equiv 1~(\mod ~4)$. \end{thm}